Literature: Jude the Obscure

 - Hysterical Woman: Sue.
 She gets worse as time goes on.

 - I Want My Beloved to Be Happy: At first, Phillotson helps Sue leave him for Jude, even though it means losing his job and social standing for abetting adultery.
+She does come back to him, but not to be happy.

 - Kissing Cousins: Jude and Sue are cousins, and furthermore their family has notoriously bad luck in marriages.